Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although flower productivity and prices have dropped sharply, most farmers still maintain their gardens.
 Because the flower is a short-term crop, easy to grow, easy to care for and can be harvested year-round, helping people improve their family livelihoods.

 In fact, many households have had stable lives and escaped poverty thanks to this model.
-To cope with the impact of extreme weather as well as ensure garden productivity, farmers need to have solutions to invest in land improvement and apply scientific and technological advances in production.
+To cope with the impact of extreme weather as well as ensure garden productivity, farmers need to have solutions to invest in land improvement and apply scientific and technological advances to production.

 Chairman of the Farmers’ Association of Tan Tien Commune (Bu Dop District, Binh Phuoc Province) Hoang Duc Canh said: “Compared to previous years, this year’s yield of passionflower has decreased sharply, due to extreme weather.
-In addition, the crop is grown on a type of perennial soil, after many harvest seasons, the soil has gradually become barren and no longer suitable.
+In addition, the crop is grown on a type of perennial soil, after many harvest seasons, the soil gradually becomes barren and no longer suitable.

 The price of passionflower fluctuates erratically.
 It is high at the beginning of the year, but drops sharply at the end of the year.
 This year, it drops, and next year, it goes up again.
 Therefore, farmers who maintain their gardens must improve the soil and apply scientific and technological advances to production to increase crop productivity.